 3. Scoring and ranking.
 Each candidate receives a fit score against your criteria, and the AI ranks them, often grouped into tiers like Recommended, Under Review, and Not a Match.
 This is the output recruiters actually use day to day: a prioritised list instead of an undifferentiated pile.
 The best tools also show why a candidate scored the way they did, so the recruiter can sanity-check the reasoning rather than trusting a number.

 4. Filtering and shortlisting.
-The system surfaces the strongest matches first and flags candidates missing must-have requirements like a required certification, a specific skill, work authorisation, or a location constraint.
+The system surfaces the strongest matches first and flags candidates missing must-have requirements like a required certification, a specific skill, or work authorisation.
 Critically, nothing should be auto-rejected unless your rules explicitly say so.
 The recruiter sets the thresholds; the AI applies them consistently.

 The Three Types of AI Behind Resume Screening

 Predictive / machine-learning models score candidates based on patterns learned from historical hiring data.
-They can be powerful, but they're only as good (and as fair) as the data they learned from.
+They can be powerful, but they are only as good (and as fair) as the data they learned from.
 A model trained on a narrow or biased history will reproduce that bias at scale.

 Natural language processing (NLP) is what powers semantic matching and parsing, understanding the meaning of CV text rather than treating it as keywords.
 This is the layer that recognises synonyms, context, and related skills.

 Generative and agentic AI is the newest layer.
-Generative AI can summarise a candidate's CV into a recruiter-friendly brief or draft outreach; agentic systems go further, orchestrating multi-step workflows (screening, ranking, summarising, and scheduling) toward a defined goal.
+Generative AI can summarise a candidate's CV into a recruiter-friendly brief; agentic systems go further, orchestrating multi-step workflows (screening, ranking, summarising, and scheduling) toward a defined goal.
 Generative models are excellent at summarising but do not verify accuracy on their own, which is exactly why human review stays essential.

 The practical takeaway: ask any vendor which of these their tool uses and how.
 "We use AI" is not an answer.